Moussaoui57/ANOMALY-DETECTION/README.md

 # Conclusion

-Finaly, Ater evaluating models by comparing the performance of signification model results for each classifiers by AUC and accuracy metrics.
-It can be seen that the most model is for CART with the best score (97 %,98 %).
+eventually, After evaluating models by comparing the performance of signification model results for each classifiers by AUC and accuracy metrics. we illustrate the most model is for CART with the best score (97 %,98 %).
 Less then is for XGBOOST with (89 %,96 %) then The third place with (87 %,95 %) is for SVM.
 The last three classifiers will remain relatively decreases between (80 % AUC to 72 %) and (91.8 Accuracy to 91.2).